5 min read

 The front of a sunken plane in the lake creates a surreal underwater sight for divers.
 Credit: Jake “AH0meLEssguy” Harris

-The wrecks include remarkable pieces of pop culture history.
-Ray Price’s broken-down tour bus found its final resting place here, as did the triple-decker party barge used by Clint Eastwood’s film crew.
+The wrecks also include remarkable pieces of pop culture history.
+Country music star and native Texan Ray Price’s broken-down tour bus found its final resting place here, as did the triple-decker party barge used by Clint Eastwood’s film crew.

 For those seeking overhead diving practice, a five-foot culvert called the “Black Hole” simulates an underwater cave, stretching 40 feet before emerging into a deeper pond.